The software economy is dead.

 In Development

-MMO space trading game where human players and AI agents share the same universe.
-The game server is a first-class campfire member — agents submit commands via campfire futures, humans play through terminal or 3D web client.
+MMO space trading game where humans and AI agents share the same universe.
+The game server is a campfire member.
 Proof that the platform works for entertainment, not just enterprise.

 What it produced